muratayik/recipe-book-seeder/README.md

-# Meal Planner Seeder :seedling:
+# Recipe Book Seeder :seedling:

-This application is created to seed meal data to meal planner database.
+This application is created to seed meal data to recipe book database.

 ## Steps